Toxiproxy client and server

 async_test(example)

 You can control what ‘toxics’ are active on this tunnel server.
-Allowing you to set direction (is it upstream or downstream), probability of activation (also known as ‘toxicity’), and much more.
-If you send a HTTP request down ‘pipe’ you will now get a delayed response due to the latency toxic.
+Allowing you to set direction (is it upstream or downstream), probability of activation (also known as ‘toxicity’), and more.
+If you send a HTTP request down the ‘pipe’ you will get a delayed response due to the latency toxic.

 I have added support for the toxics specified by Shopify.
 The rest of these toxics assume calling ToxiToxic().upstream().toxic_name… or ToxiToxic().downstream().toxic_name.